Japanese destroyer Arashi: Battle of Vella Gulf

 On August 6 1943, Arashi again departed in an attempt to land reinforcements through a troop transport mission along with the destroyers Hagikaze, Kawakaze, and Shigure transiting through Kolombangara.
 Underway, heavy fog blinded the force to the port side, limiting visibility to 200 yards.
 It was in the night that the worst case scenario happened, three American destroyers, USS Dunlap, Craven, and Maury, detected the Japanese destroyers on radar and took advantage of the limited visibility to close to firing range, which enabled them to fire 24 torpedoes.
 Arashi's crew watched in horror as a torpedo hit and blew up Kawakaze's engine room and sank her.
 However, to even more horror Arashi was hit by two more torpedoes, took on water, and began to sink to rapid flooding.
 Hagikaze was then hit by two torpedoes, bursting into flames and sinking immediately.
 Arashi was sinking by the stern when the enemy destroyers opened fire.
-Arashi could only fire her machine guns in a desperate attempt to do anything, which was for nothing as the resulting shell hits ignited Arashi's magazines, finishing her off and sending her crashing into the ocean floor immediately.
+Arashi could only fire her machine guns in a desperate attempt to do anything, which was for nothing as the resulting shell hits ignited Arashi's magazines, finishing her off and sending her crashing into the ocean floor with the loss of between 178-182 men, including commander Koshichi Sugioka.
+70 survivors were either rescued by Japanese ships or swam ashore.